muratk5n/thirdwave/en/README.md

 There was no other way that stuff could have gone down...
 US is getting out, they are coming in.
 End of story.
-Tali had to come in strong (possibly remembering the ass-kicking they received decades earlier), go blitzkrieg to create a psyc scare factor; AFG army would have to think "OMG US is leaving" along with "OMG Tali is coming in".
+Tali had to come in strong (possibly remembering the ass-kicking they received decades earlier), go blitzkrieg to create a psyc scare factor; AFG army had to think "OMG US is leaving" along with "OMG Tali is coming in".
 That was their goal and they succeeded.
 Of course it looked bad for US, it sucked.
 But on the whole these people are poor, live out of shoddy shacks with a few sheep

 ---